osahris/rps-portal/README.md

   realm to use for authenticating as `keycloak_admin_username`. defaults to `master`

-- keycloak_main_realm_name

-  realm name used as root realm for all subrealms. defaults to `users`

 - keycloak_validate_certs

   if certs should be validated. useful for self signed certs. should always be true on prod systems. defaults to `true`